What is product design?

 Today, product design is less an end-to-end process and more of a continuous lifecycle, since businesses are always reviewing and refining their products to make sure they continue to meet the needs of a changing customer base.

-The steps in the product design cycle will vary from organization to to organization, depending on what works best for individual teams and what kind of product is being developed.
+The steps in the product design cycle will vary from organization to organization, depending on what works best for individual teams and what kind of product is being developed.
 We can however generalize these basic steps:

-The first stage is to thoroughly understand the end users and the business goals, in order to define the problem your product is to solve, or the need it’s going to meet.
-This is where deep user empathy is required to develop a comprehensive understanding, as this will be foundational to the rest of the design process.
+The first stage in product design is to thoroughly understand the end users and the business goals, in order to define the problem the product is to solve or the need it’s going to meet.
+This foundational stage of product design is where deep user empathy is required to develop a comprehensive understanding, which will underpin the rest of the design process.